 Three nights in Dingle town and we were becoming locals.
 This small coastal town boasts some fifty pubs yet we had only visited a handful.
 When pub crawlin’. . . time slows down.
 We’ll check it out, go in for a pint, then move on.
 No, not in Dingle.
 Some local, Paddy, will take the stool next “ta ye “, buy you a beer, and lay on the craic (chat, gossip, entertainment).
 Next thing you know another bloke offers to share his chips (french fries).
 You decline, but still he piles them on the bar and now you feel obliged to linger a while longer.
 Of course, just as you’re ready to ramble on, musicians bring out their fiddles, pipes, and drums.
 You can’t leave, the traditional Irish music, Trad, has begun.

 In selecting which pub to go into, curb appeal matters.
-Brightly painted pubfronts with a good Irish name are always worth a look: Peadar O’Donnells, Matt Malloys, Tigh Ned, Foxy Johns.
+Brightly painted pubfronts with a good Irish name are always worth a look: Peadar O’Donnells, Matt Malloys, Tigh Ned, Foxy John’s.
 Oh, wait a minute!
 We’ve walked by Foxy John’s on Goat Street a dozen times thinking that John sells only hardware.
 In the window are bicycle parts, seeds, tools, lightbulbs, etc.

 On the right, disorganized shelves and drawers loaded and crammed with hardware.
 On the left, a bar with the regular taps, some whiskey bottles on the shelf, and a few locals hunched over their Guinness.
 No TV, no music, no Irish coffees.
 Just whiskey, beer, and CRAIC.

-What I needed was another pint, this craic was getting good.
+What I needed was another pint.
+This craic was getting good.